theIDinside/cxg/README.md

 - [ ] Todo source code parser.
 Scan documents for todo comments and present them in some nice way
 - [x] Buffer can now be hashed for comparison to saved contents, if the buffer is pristine / restored. etc.
 - [ ] LINE WRAPPING.
 This.
 Must.
 Be.
 Done.
 Soon.
-Without it, the editor is shit.
+Without it, the editor is bad.
-- [x] Selecting text, with mouse and keyboard & rendering the selection properly
+- [x] Selecting text, with mouse and keyboard & rendering the selection properly.
 - [ ] Other search / go to features (probably also using the regex crate)
 - [ ] Symbol navigation.
 Like most things, I could start by using dependencies here, since the rust eco system is so powerful.
       One way of doing it, would be to do a really brute force approach and just scan the project, build a symbol database in an ad-hoc (and non-type safe way)